 Cardiff sits pretty as Wales' legal, financial and commercial hub.
 Much of the capital's business scene is centred around Cardiff Bay, a former coal-shipping dockland that was completely transformed by a redevelopment project in the 1990s.
 Since then, the overhaul has attracted an influx of both new businesses and residents: the city's population rose by over 3.5% between 2011 and 2016, and is now estimated at over 358,000.
 On a wider scale, the Cardiff and South Wales Valleys metropolitan area comprises some 1.1 million individuals.

-Cardiff's four big-hitting law firms are Blake Morgan, Eversheds, Geldards and Hugh James.
+Cardiff's four big-hitting law firms are Blake Morgan, Eversheds Sutherland, Geldards and Hugh James.
 With the Welsh government and numerous civil service offices based in the city, there's plenty of public sector work available.
-In September 2015, Blake Morgan and Geldards both won seats on the Welsh government's £60 million legal panel for the National Procurement Service Framework.
+A few years ago Blake Morgan and Geldards both won seats on the Welsh government's £60 million legal panel for the National Procurement Service Framework.
 As a result, Geldards' commercial property group has been beavering away on the M4's Newport extension, while Blake Morgan's construction team advised on the £12 million acquisition of Pencoed Technology park.
-For Geldards, this vote of confidence from the Welsh Government went one step further in the past year.
-In December 2015 the firm announced it would be expanding its Cardiff office to create a further 25 jobs, after receiving £127,000 of business funding from the Welsh government.
+For Geldards, a further vote of confidence from the Welsh government influenced its expansion in Cardiff; it created an extra 25 jobs in the capital after receiving £127,000 of business funding from the government.

 A number of legislative changes are also on the horizon, which could spell out opportunities for law firms in the region.
 The Wales Act received Royal Assent in December 2014, so expect further powers to be devolved from the United Kingdom to Wales.
 Businesses will be keen to know how these revisions will affect their trade, creating a fruitful source of private sector advisory work in the years ahead.